How to Pack a Camping Cooler

 Chill your cooler

-Dig the cooler out of the garage, or bring it up from the basement a few days before you’re heading out.
+Dig the cooler out of the garage a few days before you’re heading out.
 You’re going to want to air it out and wash out any cobwebs and dirt.
 Chilling your cooler before you pack it will help it retain its cool temperature longer.
 Put a few frozen ice packs or a large bag of ice in your cooler, fill it with cold water, and let it stand for a few hours.
 Drain and dry the cooler, before you start packing.

 Two coolers are better than one